WouterSpekkink/SquinkyVCV/src/README.md

 The Modulation Depth controls how much of the summed LFOs get to each filter.
 Again, the lower filters move farther, and the top filter is fixed.

+The smaller knobs next to the main knobs are attenuverters.
+They scale and/or invert the control voltage inputs next to them.
+All the way up and the full CV comes through.
+As they are turned down less CV comes through.
+Straight up none passes.
+As they are turned down further the CV comes back, but inverted.

 There are three LFO outputs next to the blinking LFOs.

-Experimental bass boost switch, labeled “B”.
-When it’s up there should be more bass.
+Bass boost switch.
+When it’s on there should be more bass.
 This is done by switching some or all of the filters from bandpass to lowpass.

-Experimental Scale switch, labeled “Scl”. controls how the filters tracks the CV.
-When it’s down, all filters track the CV equally.
-In the middle the lowest filter tracks, and the higher ones progressively track less and less.

-Experimental Matrix switch.
-When it’s down the LFOs are closely correlated.
+LFO Matrix switch.
+When it’s up the LFOs are closely correlated.
 In the middle we try to make them a little bit more independent.
-When it’s up they will often go in different directions.
+When it’s down they will often go in different directions.

 Other than the ugly panel, we believe this module is close to being ready for release.
 ### Singing Filter